-Losing a loved one to someone else’s negligence is the kind of loss for which there is no remedy, and the journey toward healing is long and painful.
-To make matters even more difficult, the loss of a loved one can also have a devastating financial effect on your family.
-While nothing can return your loved one to you, seeking the compensation to which you are entitled via a wrongful death claim can help you and your family follow the path toward recovery, and working closely with a dedicated Dallas wrongful death lawyer can help.
+The death of a loved one due to someone else’s negligence is the kind of loss for which there is no remedy, and the journey toward healing is long and painful.
+To make matters even more difficult, the loss of your loved one can also have a devastating financial effect on your family.
+The surviving family members may be left with little or no income at all if the deceased individual was the primary earner in a household.
+While nothing can return your loved one to you, seeking the compensation to which you are entitled, for lost wages, via a wrongful death claim can help you and your family follow the path toward recovery, as well as catering for funeral expenses.
+Working closely with a dedicated Dallas wrongful death lawyer can help.

 Many people are confused by the concept of wrongful death claims, and having a better understanding of what is involved can help you make the right decisions for you as you move forward with the legal process.
 A shortcut for getting a handle on what wrongful death claims are all about is comparing them to personal injury claims, which they closely resemble.
 If, for example, your loved one was injured by another driver’s negligence in a car accident, it means that they can file a car accident claim against the at-fault driver (generally through the at-fault driver’s car insurance company).
 If the injuries sustained by your loved one, however, ultimately prove fatal, you can step into your loved one’s shoes and file a wrongful death case on their behalf and in lieu of the car accident claim they would have filed had they survived their injuries.

-In Texas, wrongful death is defined as a death that is caused by an action on the part of the at-fault party, which can be classified as one of the following:
+In the state of Texas, wrongful death is defined as a death of your loved one due to an action on the part of the at-fault party, which can be classified as one of the following: